The Eternal Winter

 By 535 CE, the Roman Empire had evolved far from its classical form.
 The West had fallen to Germanic kingdoms sixty years earlier, while the Eastern Empire, which we call Byzantine, maintained Roman civilization from Constantinople.
 Under Emperor Justinian (527-565 CE), the East experienced a final flowering of Roman power and culture.

 Justinian had launched an ambitious program to reconquer the lost western provinces.
 His brilliant general Belisarius had already retaken North Africa from the Vandals in 534, and plans were underway for campaigns in Italy and beyond.
-The empire's economy was robust, its armies were strong, and its cultural achievements reached new heights, exemplified by the construction of Hagia Sophia.
+The empire's economy was strong, its armies were well-supplied, and its cultural achievements reached new heights, exemplified by the construction of Hagia Sophia.

-However, natural disasters would soon test the empire's resilience.
+Natural disasters would soon test all of that.
 Modern science has revealed that a massive volcanic eruption, likely in Iceland or Southeast Asia, ejected millions of tons of sulfur dioxide into the atmosphere in early 535 CE.
 This created a persistent atmospheric veil that reduced sunlight and temperatures globally, triggering what scientists now call the Late Antique Little Ice Age.

 The timing couldn't have been worse.
 The empire was already stretched thin by Justinian's expensive military campaigns and building projects.
 The population was still recovering from a series of plague outbreaks, and the agricultural system required predictable weather patterns to feed the empire's millions.